Governance — 2023–2026

 1A.
 Representation at Visitation Circuit Forum

+Your congregation should plan to be represented at the circuit forum.
 The visitation circuit forum consists of one called-and-installed pastor and one layperson from each member congregation or multi-congregation parish, as designated by the congregation or parish (Bylaw 5.3.2).

-If your congregation or parish has more than one called and installed pastor, the congregation or parish must also determine which pastor will represent it.
-Unless your congregation or parish has authorized another official way to do this, a voters meeting should make these decisions in advance of the upcoming circuit forum.
-The selected representatives should be able to demonstrate to the circuit visitor that they have been selected by the congregation as its official representatives to the forum.
+Your congregation or parish should officially identify a voting lay representative (not an ordained or commissioned minister) from among its membership.
+If it has more than one called and installed pastor, one must be designated voting pastoral representative.
+Unless your congregation or parish has authorized another official way to do this, a voters meeting should make and document these decisions in advance of the upcoming circuit forum, so that its representatives can demonstrate their official status to the circuit visitor if needed.

-If your congregation is part of a multi-congregation parish, the parish should have an agreed-upon means of selecting its circuit delegates from among its called-and-installed pastor(s) and lay membership.
+the parish should have an agreed-upon means of selecting its circuit delegates from among its called-and-installed pastor(s) and lay membership.
 If your congregation is not the congregation sending the parish’s voting lay delegate, it may send an advisory lay delegate, with voice but no vote.
+Bylaw 5.3.2 (d) explains how multi-congregation parishes whose congregations belong to different circuits are to be represented.

 1B.
 Nomination of Circuit Visitor

-The present mission and ministry emphasis, established in 2019, is “Making Disciples for Life,” with its seven associated priorities (2019 Res.
-4-03A, 2019 Proceedings, pp. 134–35).
-Your congregation has this opportunity for input.
+- The present mission and ministry emphasis, established in 2023, is “Making Disciples for Life,” with its seven associated priorities (2023 Res.
+4-02, 2023 Proceedings, pp. 135–36).

-A report of the Synod Boards for National and International Mission is made available in advance of each round of district conventions to provide background for this work (Bylaws 3.8.2.3, 3.8.3.3).
+- A report of the Synod Boards for National and International Mission is made available in advance of each round of district conventions to provide background for this work (Bylaws 3.8.2.3, 3.8.3.3).

-Does your congregation have other ideas for work that needs to be done, teaching or practice that needs to be strengthened in the Synod, problems that need to be confronted, opportunities to be met, or structural changes that need to be made?
-Your congregation may suggest any action it considers helpful to the district or Synod by submitting an overture, a request for the convention’s action in the form of a proposed resolution, stating its rationale and the course of action to suggested for the district or Synod to resolve upon.
+- Does your congregation have other ideas for work that needs to be done, teaching or practice that needs to be strengthened in the Synod, problems that need to be confronted, opportunities to be met, or structural changes that need to be made?

 For a template and instructions, see lcms.org/convention/governance/overture.
 (Your district may have provided material specific to your district’s overture submission process.)